jordanbrauer/jbrauer-website/README.md

 # jbrauer-website

+## ATTENTION!

+This repository has moved to [here](https://github.com/jordanbrauer/jordanbrauer.github.io).

 __Summary:__
 My portfolio source code and process documentation for educational purposes.
 Anyone can reference this project for his/her own learning purposes.
 Do not copy the project and claim as your own.
 If you have questions on the matter please contact me [here](https://jordanbrauer.ca).